LispCookbook/cl-cookbook/scripting.md

 argument lists to functions, the compiler, the debugger, source code location information, and more.

-Note that we can similarly build self-contained executables for **web apps**.
+Note that we can similarly build self-contained executables for **web apps**, that will include all the static assets (HTML, JS, etc).

 ## Scripting with Common Lisp